Constance L. Rice

 Constance L. "Connie" Rice (born April 5, 1956) is an American civil rights activist and lawyer.
 She is also the co-founder and co-director of the Advancement Project in Los Angeles.
 She has received more than 50 major awards for her work in expanding opportunity and advancing multi-racial democracy.
-She is a second cousin of former US Secretary of State Condoleezza Rice.
+She is a second cousin of former U.S. Secretary of State Condoleezza Rice.

 Biography

 Early years

 Rice was born in Washington, D.C.
 She earned her undergraduate degree at Harvard College in 1978.
 She won the Root Tilden Public Interest Scholarship to New York University School of Law, where she earned her Juris Doctor in 1984.

 After law school, Rice served as law clerk to the Honorable Damon J. Keith, judge of the United States Court of Appeals for the Sixth Circuit, and worked at Morrison & Foerster as a litigation associate.
 In 1991, she joined the NAACP Legal Defense Fund and became co-director of LDF’s Los Angeles Office in 1996.